-3.3.2 Revelations during the sales dialogue
+3.3.2.
+Revelations during the sales dialogue

 To represent the depth of interaction with the sales bot, we used the PCIC index described above.
 The 171 PCIC index values where split into terciles, contrasting individuals with low, medium and high disclosure.
 Table 3 summarizes the findings.
 Table 3 shows that participants from all clusters had a strong tendency to self-disclose.
 87% of users were in the group with maximum PCIC values.
-This behaviour could be observed across both product types, with 84% of camera shoppers and 98% of jacket shoppers in the highest PCIC group.
+This

-Averaging across clusters, an average of 85.8% of bot questions were answered (85.8% for cameras and 86.1% for jackets).
-As expected, however, the distribution of PCIC was different across clusters ($\chi^2(6)=16.57$, p<0.05).
+Averaging across clusters, an average of 85.84% of bot questions were answered (85.77% for cameras and 86.05% for jackets).
+As expected, however, the distribution of PCIC was different across clusters ($\chi^2{(6)}$ =16.57, p<0.05 two-tailed).